GSA/open-gsa-redesign/_apidocs/datadotgov.md

 ## API Description

-This API has one primary endpoints:
+This API has one primary endpoint:

 **Endpoint 1:** https://api.gsa.gov/systems/datagov/3/